AcuHerb Community Circle · Herbal Dispensary

 Astragalus membranaceus · Huang Qi

-Huang Qi is the premier Lung Qi tonic in Chinese herbal medicine — and autumn, the Metal season, is exactly when the Lungs need the most support.
-Astragalus strengthens Wei Qi (the body's protective surface energy, analogous to innate immunity), builds resistance to seasonal illness, and deeply tonifies the body's defensive boundary.
-Begin taking it in early autumn before the cold sets in.
+Huang Qi is the premier Lung Qi tonic in Chinese herbal medicine — and autumn, the Metal season, is when the Lungs need the most support.
+Astragalus strengthens Wei Qi, builds resistance to seasonal illness, and deeply tonifies the body's defensive boundary.
+Begin in early autumn before the cold sets in.

 Lung QiWei Qi / ImmunityMetal Element